 It has now become vital that the practitioner informs the patient about all the risks involved in the procedure, based upon the materiality of the risk.
 A risk is ‘material’ if it is likely that a patient would ‘attach significance’ to it.

 Cosmetic procedures are elective and the results are subject to scrutiny from the patient.
 There is a high risk of a claim if a patient is not warned about any adverse outcome.
 It is important not to make assumptions about the patient’s level of knowledge or which clinical factors the patient might consider significant.

-It is also important to remember that consent may be withdrawn during the course of the procedure, e.g. if a patient asks for the procedure to stop due to pain
+It is also important to remember that consent may be withdrawn during the course of the procedure, e.g. if a patient asks for the procedure to stop due to pain or discomfort.

 Continuing the treatment/procedure would then constitute assault/negligence.